softmatterlab/SOCS/Chapter_03_Forest_Fires/README.md

 ### List of the available example codes ###

-- **forest_fires** : code for Exercises 1.1 and 1.3. <br /> It creates a live animation of forest fires with controllable parameters.
+- **forest_fires** : code for Exercise 3.1. <br /> It creates a live animation of forest fires with controllable parameters.

 ### Links